 With the exception of workers on small farms and a number of minor categories of services, unemployment insurance coverage is practically universal in the United States.
-It extends to about 97 percent of the wage and salary workforce dictated largely by federal law for two reasons.
+It extends to about 97 percent of the wage and salary workforce.

+Coverage provisions in state laws have been dictated largely by federal law for two reasons.
 First, an employer can avoid paying the full federal tax only if such employer pays taxes under an approved state unemployment insurance program.
-Second, federal law explicitly requires states to cover the employees of three important categories of employers -- nonprofit organizations, governmental entities and federally recognized tribes -- even though these entities are not subject to pay the Federal Unemployment Tax (FUTA).
+Second, federal law explicitly requires states to cover the employees of three important categories of employers - nonprofit organizations, governmental entities and federally recognized tribes - even though these entities are not subject to pay the Federal Unemployment Tax (FUTA).